UKCloud/documentation/articles/managed-services/man-patching-faq.md

 ### How do I manage my services?

-Currently there is no way for a customer to directly manage this service as it is assumed UKCloud will manage all OS patching aspects as part of this service.
+As it is assumed UKCloud will manage all OS patching aspects as part of this service, there is currently no way for customers to directly manage this service.

 Any changes to patch scheduling after customers have selected their patch windows will require consultation and should be requested initially by raising a ticket within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the Portal.
-Alternatively, you can contact support by phone or email.
+Alternatively, you can contact UKCloud Support by phone or email.

 ## Support

 ### How do I raise a support ticket?

 The secure online [UKCloud Portal](https://portal.ukcloud.com/login) provides most common service management functionality.
 You can raise tickets within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the Portal.
-Alternatively, you can contact support by phone or email.
+Alternatively, you can contact UKCloud Support by phone or email.

 ### What are your service maintenance windows?